 Having anxiety can mean anything from questioning if your friend actually wants you to go to the movies, to wondering if you’re really loved.
 So reminding us that we’re important to you might seem like it’s obvious…but it’s super important.

 10. Anxiety doesn’t need a reason.

-Anxiety and panic attacks can have a pinpointed cause (like a job interview, exam, or breakup) or they can occur essentially out of thin air.
+People with anxiety and panic attacks can have a pinpointed cause (like a job interview, exam, or breakup) or they can occur essentially out of thin air.
 Having anxiety means you might not always be able to understand why you feel the way you do.

 11. Suffering from anxiety doesn’t make you weak, and it doesn’t make you damaged goods.

 Having anxiety, or any mental illness, doesn’t make you any “less” of a person.
-It just makes you you.
+It just makes you.

 All this week, we’re talking about mental health.
 If you enjoyed this post, share it with your friends and let us know your thoughts in the comments.

 Generalized anxiety disorder doesn’t go away on its own.
 Instead, it can get worse if you leave it untreated.
 GAD is treated with medication, psychotherapy, or both.